Learn About an Additional Insured on an Auto Policy

 Additional Insured Versus Listed Driver

 A difference definitely exists between an additional insured and a listed driver.
 Do not assume because you are listed on someone's policy as a driver, you will be compensated for a loss.
 Only named insured's, loss payees, and additional insured's are listed on insurance claim checks for total losses.

-- May or may not drive the vehicle depending on whether or not the additional insured is listed as a driver or has insurance elsewhere
+The additional insured must have ownership of one or more vehicles on policy.
+Additionally, this person may or may not drive the vehicle depending on whether or not the individual is listed as a driver or has insurance elsewhere.